A Day in the Life of a Montessori Preschool Classroom

 The Closing Circle

-As the day draws to a close, the children gather for the closing circle, a time for reflection, sharing, and community building.
-They may sing songs, share their work from the day, or engage in a group discussion about a topic of interest.
+As the day comes to an end, the children gather for the closing circle, a time to reflect, share, and celebrate the day’s achievements.
+They may sing songs, share their work, or engage in short discussions that build confidence and communication skills.

 The Journey Continues